Marco-Don/backup-script/README.md

 Marco Pianu

 ## License
-This project is licensed under the [License Name] License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.